mahindrautela/DINS-SHM/README.md

 Please cite the paper if you are using the code, datasets or paper for your research paper.

 Basic Details:
-* The code is made on Python programming language on Jupyter notebook using Tensorflow 2.0.0
-* Each line of code is provided with the heading and neccessary descriptions.
+* The code is made on Python programming language on Jupyter notebook using Tensorflow 2.0.0.
+Each line of code is provided with the heading and neccessary descriptions.
 * To access the code on google colab, you need to put the dataset in the google drive.
-* For more information, you can write to me at my email id given in the paper.
+* For more information, you can write to me at my email id: mahindrautela@gmail.com.
-* To get the datasets mentioned in the codes, send an email to me.

 Main Details:
 * There are 4 folders in the main directory.